 Because Darwin is BSD-based, it's no surprise that Mac OS X TCP Performance Tuning is very similar to FreeBSD TCP Performance Tuning.
 It is no longer necessary to enable RFC 1323 TCP Extensions (in fact, the option to do so is gone).
 Also, we'll set the TCP send and receive window sizes to 1 MB.

 In Mac OS X 10.6 and above, Apple tied the socket buffer sizes to the number of mbuf clusters.
 This means that to increase the max socket buffer, we'll first need to increase the mbuf clusters.

 /etc/sysctl.conf, so you'll need to create it.
 Once that's done, add the following lines and reboot.

-You can avoid rebooting by issuing the following commands: (As always, the '
+If you've already rebooted since updating the number of mbuf clusters, you can avoid rebooting again by issuing the following commands: (As always, the '

 $' represents the shell prompt and should not be typed.)

 $ sudo sysctl -w net.inet.tcp.sendspace=1048576

 $ sudo sysctl -w net.inet.tcp.recvspace=1048576